-Engine exhaust gases contain harmful toxins and will displace oxygen when running in an enclosed or confined area.
-NEVER operate this equipment in a confined area or enclosed structure that does not provide ample free flow air.
+Engine fuel exhaust gases contain poisonous carbon monoxide.
+This gas is colorless and odorless and can cause death if inhaled.
+NEVER operate this equipment in a confined area or enclosed structure that does not provide ample free flow of air.

-Explosive Fuel
+⚠ WARNING - Explosive Fuel Hazards

-Diesel fuel is flammable, and its vapors can cause an explosion if ignited.
+Fuel is extremely flammable and its vapors can cause an explosion if ignited.
 DO NOT start the engine near spilled fuel or combustible fluids.

 DO NOT fill the fuel tank while the engine is running or hot.
 DO NOT overfill tank, since spilled fuel could ignite if it comes into contact with hot engine parts or sparks from the ignition system.
 Store fuel in approved containers, in well-ventilated areas and away from sparks and flames.
-NEVER use fuel as a cleaning agent.

-Burn Hazards
+WARNING - Burn Hazards

 Engine components can generate extreme heat.
-To prevent burns, DO NOT touch these areas while the engine is running or immediately after operations.
-NEVER operate the engine with heat shields or heat guards removed.
+To prevent burns, DO NOT touch these areas while the engine is running or immediately after operation.
+Never operate the engine with heat shields or heat guards removed.